oguzhanaygn/tradition-assignment/README.md

 In this setup, both `task_one` and `task_two` variables are predefined as `false`.
 So, we should overwrite them to create infrastructures.
 If we want to create only the network infrastructure, we should run `terraform plan` and `terraform apply` without any parameters.
 Since our both infra variables are `false` predefinitively, task specific infrastructures will not be created.

+#### Preparation :
+aws-cli and terraform should be available, local versions : aws-cli : aws-cli/2.11.2 terraform : Terraform v1.4.6

+- `terraform init` should be ran to be able to pull provider dependencies.

 #### Task one :
 To be able to create task one components, commands below should be ran;